Model Framework for financial products for corporates with unspecified use of funds

 Last updated: 2022

-The Principles for Responsible Banking (PRB) have released a set of target-setting guidance on topics such as Resource Efficiency & Circular Economy, Biodiversity, Financial Health & Inclusion, Climate, and Gender Equality.
+The Principles for Responsible Banking (PRB) provide target-setting guidance on topics such as Resource Efficiency & Circular Economy, Biodiversity, Financial Health & Inclusion, Climate and Gender Equality.

 • Set targets and plan: Set targets in line with the requirements of the UN Principles for Responsible Banking.